The Core Programme

 2. Written and oral reports

-To offer possibilities for learning to plan a project and identifying with the purpose of the experiment, doctoral candidates are expected to write a research proposal for their chosen or assigned project within three months of starting work.
-The project proposal will be discussed with the TAC Format of project proposal
+To offer possibilities for learning to plan a project and identifying with the purpose of the experiment, doctoral candidates write a research proposal for their chosen or assigned project within five months.
+The research proposal will be discussed with the TAC within six months after the doctorate has started.

-One year later a progress report in the format of a thesis or a scientific research paper will be submitted which will contain a critical discussion of results and of problems encountered.
+One year later, (within 17 months First year report, within 29 months Second year report) a progress report in the format of a thesis or a scientific research paper will be submitted which will contain a critical discussion of results and of problems encountered.
 Format for progress reports.

-It is compulsory that the doctoral candidate will meet with the tutors alone for a minimum of ten minutes before or after the TAC meeting.
+It is compulsory that the doctoral candidate will meet with the mentors alone for a minimum of ten minutes before or after the TAC meeting.

 Doctoral candidates must focus on a small section of a field to become an expert in the area.
 A number of programme components are designed to counteract a too narrow focus of interest and to broaden the scientific education.
 The doctoral candidates will attend regular progress reports and literature seminars of their own research group.
 In addition, they are expected to attend departmental seminar series to become familiar with the research conducted in biology in Cologne.
 In addition, discussion and active intellectual engagement between doctoral candidates from different research groups will be fostered by annual meetings that are organized by doctoral candidates.